About Us

 Our Colleagues

-The Society employs more than 300 people all colleagues are subject to vetting and referencing before employment commences and receive regular training on the Society’s values, including whistleblowing and financial crime.
+The Society employs around 290 colleagues are subject to vetting and referencing before joining the business and the right to work I the UK.
+Colleagues receive regular training on the Society’s values, including whistleblowing and financial crime.

 The Society remains committed to taking reasonable steps to contribute toward helping eradicate modern slavery and human trafficking by: